Andrew-Klaas/threaded_client_server/README.md

 see include/node.h and src/node.cc for API and some function explanations

-There are three main components to each peer in the design: a Node, server, and a client.
+There are three main components to each peer in the design: a node, server, and  client.
 Each node (the peer) has a nested server and client class which watch their respective work queues.
 Take a look at "Node::start()" in src/node.cc for details.
 Basically, the start function spawns all threads that watch for events/work to be placed on the queues.
 The client sends outbound requests, and the server handles inbound requests.
+The other 2 "run" threads watch for pending work to be execute by the Node's functions.

 ## RPC protocol layout